tsimard111/run_analysis/codebook.md

-## A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+## A code book that describes the variables, the data, and any transformations or work performed to clean up the data.
 This project, part of the Coursera Getting and Cleaning Data course, makes use of the "Human Activity Recognition Using Smartphones Data Set" from the UCI Machine Learning Repository: a dataset built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 The original dataset contains 10299 observations, each with 561 variables.
 The authors of the dataset provide this description: